Ttl/evolutionary-circuits/README.md

     'spice': Extra options for spice.
 This is appended to the end of components description in spice.
 This is used for example transistors model.

-Next you need SPICE simulation commands and part models.
-They should be strings in a list.
-Every item in list is a new spice simulation.
-Currently ouput node is hard coded to be 'n2' and the ground node is always 0.
-Add "print v(n2)" or "print i(n2)" in the spice commands to get an output to the program.
+Next you need SPICE simulation commands and a optional part models.
+Ground node is hard coded in SPICE to be 0.

+Add "print <value>"(eg. "print v(n2)" or "print i(n2)") in the spice commands to get an output to the program.
 You can print more than one measurement from one spice simulation.

-Example: a SPICE DC simulation that sweeps the Vin power supply from 0V to 10V with a step of 0.1V and also has a fixed load resistance and a 100ns long transient simulation step response.
-Both simulations include QMOD and QMOD2 transistor models:

-    options="""
-    .control
-    dc Vin 0 10 0.1
-    print v(n2)
-    .endc
-    .MODEL QMOD NPN(BF=100 CJC=20pf CJE=20pf IS=1E-16)
-    Vin n1 0
-    rload n2 0 100k
-    """,
-    """
-    .control
-    tran 0.5n 200n
-    print v(n2)
-    .endc
-    .MODEL QMOD NPN(BF=100 CJC=20pf CJE=20pf IS=1E-16)
-    Vin n1 0 PULSE(0 10 10n 1n 1n 1 1)
-    rload n2 0 100k
-    """

-Other settings you should specify are a list of fitness functions.
-These are Python functions that measure how well the evolved circuits meet the goals of the simulation.
+Other settings you should specify are the fitness function or a list of them if you have more than one simulation.
+These are the goals of the evolution, that circuits are scored against.

+Definition of the fitness function is:

+    def fitness\_function(a,b,**kwargs)

+First argument is the input value of the measurement(eg. voltage, current, decibels, phase...).
+Second is the name of the SPICE measurement(eg. v(n2), vdb(n3), i(vin)). \*\*kwargs has the optional extra\_value of the chromosome and the current generation.

-For example a 1V/1A constant fitness function:
+For example a constant fitness function:

-    def goal(v,k):
+    def goal(v,k,**kwargs):
         """v is input, either voltage, frequency, time... depends on spice simulation. k is the name of node being measured""" return 1

-Another fitness function: A spice simualtion with more than one measurement.
+Another fitness function: A spice simulation with more than one measurement and example use of \*\*kwargs.
 This example has a current and voltage measurements:

-    def goal(v,k):
+    def goal(v,k,**kwargs):
         if k[0]=='v':   #Voltage
-            return 1    #1V
+            return kwargs['extra_value'][0]    #1V
         elif k[0]=='i': #Current
-            return 1e-3 #1mA
+            return 1e-3 if kwargs['generation]<10 else 0

-Discontinous fitness function, that is 0 before time is 100ns and 5 after it:
+Discontinous fitness function that is 0 before time is 100ns and 5 after it:

-    def goal(t,k):
+    def goal(t,k,**kwargs):
         #t is now time
         return 0 if t<=100e-9 else 5

-Fitness weights are either constants that scores are multiplied with, or functions that invidual values of spice simulation are weighted with if you want to for example weight some part of the results higher than other parts.
+Fitness weights are either constants that scores are multiplied with, or functions that individual values of spice simulation are weighted with, if you want to for example weight some part of the results higher than other parts.
 They should be in list of dictionaries where number of elements in list is same as number of spice simulations.
 The nth element is used with nth spice simulation.
 Keys